How to Throw a Cast Net Instructions Video –

 Throwing Cast Nets 6ft and Larger

 Place the cast net handline loop around your left wrist.
 Coil your handline in your left hand which should be approx. 20-30 ft in length.
 Grab the cast net at approx. 18"-24" below the horn because this makes the net smaller.
 Example: Grab 2 ft below the horn on a 10 ft net.
-This makes a 10 ft net only 8 ft in length and easier to handle the netting.
+This makes a 10 ft net only 8 ft in length and easier to learn how to throw a cast net.

 Again, with your left hand, grab approximately the middle of the net so that you will have the net looping in a circle type shape and it being doubled in your hand.
 Your left hand/arm should be relaxed at your side while holding the net.
 The lead on the cast net remains on the ground but minimal slack in the netting is left hanging.
 This is important because it gives you much more control.
 This also important because it makes it much easier to throw.